Brian Micklethwait's Blog

 One of my favourite pubs in London is the Albert, in Victoria Street.
-Here it is, dwarfed by modernity (as I use to say on my old Culture Blog), but holding its own, like a young royal being supervised by two blandly respectful butlers.
+Here it is, dwarfed by modernity (as I used to say on my old Culture Blog).
 If you go here and scroll down a few cricket pitches worth, you get to this picture of it:

 I don’t go into pubs much, and don’t recall ever actually going inside this one.
 I just love the way it looks, flanked by respectfully bland skyscrapers, like butlers looking after a young royal.